18 Best Types of Charts and Graphs for Data Visualization [+ Guide]

 It's also easy to see which asset managers are the largest and how they relate to each other.

-Mekko charts can seem more complex than other types of charts and graphs, so it's best to use these in situations where you want to emphasize scale or differences between groups of data.
+Mekko charts can seem more complex than other types of charts, so it's best to use these in situations where you want to emphasize scale or differences between groups of data.

 Other use cases for Mekko charts include: